Diversity in the workplace: Why it’s a game changer for HR & culture

 4. How do you work with people who have different perspectives?

 Working with people who have different perspectives involves active listening, open-mindedness, and respectful dialogue.
 It requires valuing diverse viewpoints and finding common ground to collaborate effectively.
-Encouraging inclusive discussions, seeking to understand differing opinions, and leveraging the unique strengths of each team member fosters a productive and harmonious work environment, enhancing overall team performance.
+Encouraging inclusive discussions, seeking to understand differing opinions, and leveraging the unique strengths of each team member fosters a productive and harmonious work environment, significantly enhancing overall team performance.

 5. How exposure to diverse backgrounds can positively influence communication in the workplace?